neptune-ai/docs/docs/notebooks/integrations.rst

 1. Register to AWS.

-    Follow the `registration instructions <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_ from official webpage to create your AWS account.
+    Follow the `instructions <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_ to create your AWS account.

 2. Start an EC2 instance.

-    Start a new EC2 instance.
-Select `ubuntu` as your instance type and choose a worker type you need.
+    Select ``ubuntu`` as your instance type and choose the worker type you need.
-    You can go with `t2.micro` just to test it out.
+    You can use ``t2.micro`` just to test it out.

 3. SSH to your instance.

-    Connect to your instance by going to the terminal and running:
+    From the terminal, run:

     .. code-block:: Bash